washingtonyachtclub/documents/WYC_Policies.md

 Given the extra privileges of a Skipper, a higher standard of responsibility and judgment is expected than of Novices or Intermediate sailors.

 #### Privileges
-1. A Skipper rating entitles the Member to sail in all safe wind conditions, subject to the restrictions of the By-Laws and Policies.
+1. A Skipper Rating entitles the Member to sail in all safe wind conditions, subject to the restrictions of the By-Laws and Policies.
 2. Single-Handed, Double-Handed and Catamaran Skippers may sail in all interconnecting waters east of the Aurora Bridge.
 3. Sailboard Skippers may sail in Union Bay and in Lake Washington, north of the Evergreen Point Floating Bridge and south of Sand Point.